microsoft/WhatTheHack/xxx-DynatraceOnAzure/Coach/README.md

 The folders are self contained challenges for the hack.
 You do not need to go to other resources to run the challenges.
 Attendee's will need a laptop, but only an Azure browser is required.
 All work will be done in the portal and the Azure Command Shell.
 If you think attendee's laptops may be locked down to the point that they can't access Azure, than having a laptop for loan will be a good idea.
 No special software needs to be installed though.

-The original code base of the lab automation scripts & sample app are located below
+The original code base of the Challenges automation scripts & sample app are located below

 - [Dynatrace Azure Workshop Scripts](https://github.com/dt-alliances-workshops/azure-modernization-dt-orders-setup/)
 - [Sample App Codebase](https://github.com/dt-orders)